 Legislators want to know whether morcellator manufacturers reported problems with the device to the FDA as they are required to do.
 Another issue concerns the training that manufacturers provided to doctors who use the morcellator devices.
 In addition, law makers have asked what the FDA can do to decide whether it’s safe for morcellators to be used at all.

 Although the GAO will conduct its own investigation into these matters, the morcellator probe likely will not begin for another five months due to staffing issues.

 We understand that injuries caused by power morcellators are personal and they’re sensitive.
 That’s why we’ve assembled a legal team, most of whom are women, to provide our morcellator clients with compassionate and aggressive representation throughout the litigation.
-To learn more about Waters Kraus & Paul, or to have one of our attorneys review your potential morcellator case, contact us by email or call our medical device lawyers, like Kyla Cole in our Texas office, at 800.226.9880.
+To learn more about Waters Kraus Paul & Siegel, or to have one of our attorneys review your potential morcellator case, contact us by email or call our medical device lawyers, like Kyla Cole in our Texas office, at 800.226.9880.